cprebble/react-vtabs/README.md

 * style -  root style, available on both VTabs and VTab

 #### VTabs properties
-* tabContainerStyle - the style of the tab content container
+* tabContainerStyle - optional style of the tab content container

-* tabLabelStyle - style of the label section
+* tabLabelStyle - optional style of the label section

-* inkBarStyle - the color, width, border, etc of the `selected` indicator
+* inkBarStyle - optional, the color, width, border, etc of the `selected` indicator

-* value - define the inital selected tab (zero based)
+* value - optionally define the inital selected tab (zero based)

+#### VTab properties
+* label - is required

+* tabContainerStyle - optional overridding style of this tab's content section

+* tabLabelStyle - optional overridding style of this tab's label section

 # Examples